 What Is Fake Steak (or Mock Filet Mignon)?

-It's called "Mock Filet Mignon" on my mom's recipe card.
+Although I've always called this Fake Steak, it's titled "Mock Filet Mignon" on my mom's recipe card.
 While it's not the same as those simple, elegant steaks, these patties are tender.
-Wrapping them in bacon is hardly inexpensive but does make the meal seem pretty elegant.
+Wrapping them in bacon is hardly inexpensive but does make the meal feel special.

 Key Ingredients